sadatnedusa/alitech_hacks/notepadpp/notepad++.md

     - This will match all lines starting with white space and ending with carriage return (in this case a Windows crlf)
     - ![image](https://github.com/user-attachments/assets/4581c842-02b2-47f2-986e-14d7aaf72f54)

-    - Click the Find Next button to see for yourself how it matches only empty lines.
+    - Click the *Find Next* to confirm only empty lines shown.
+    - Accordingly, click on *Replace All* as needed